Five-steps integration guide

 // Create an invoice table

 The Apirone service informs you of invoice events with callbacks.
-Create a page that supports the POST method and add Invoice::callbackHandler()
+Create a page that supports the POST request method and add a call to the Invoice::callbackHandler(); method on the page.

-call to it.
-You will use the URL of this page when creating the Invoice as a callback address.
+You will use the URL of this page when creating the Invoice as a callback_url parameter.

 When the callback is received you can process its data in your app.
-Create a handler and simply add it as a parameter to the Invoice::callbackHandler()
+To do this, you can create a $callbackChecker and a $paymentProcessing callback functions and pass them as parameters into Invoice::callbackHandler();

 A special Settings class that allows you to work with accounts, currencies, invoice parameters, fees, etc.